-In the triple jump we have Steph de Witt, matric.
+In the triple jump we had Steph de Witt, matric.
 Long legs, big springs.
 In with a chance of a medal.
+The driesprong.

-In the pole vault we have Rutger Hoender Kok, Std 9.
+In the pole vault we had Richter Hoender Kok, Std 9.
 Feisty competitor, but probably not a contender as his short aluminium pole looks ancient next to the long, whippy fibreglass poles the boys from Bethlehem Voortrekker school are sporting.
 Fullback for the rugby team, he was nicknamed “HO Ender” after HO de Villiers, the Springbok fullback (hoender, geddit?).
+The paalspring.

-In the javelin we have Me, Std 8.
+In the javelin we had Me, Std 8.
 New to javelin, just discovered it that year and loved it.
-Unknown factor, only thrown once before – at the Harrismith Hoerskool Atletiekbyeenkoms, where I had won the Victor Ludorum very unexpectedly.
+Unknown factor, only frown wif a spear once before – at the recent Harrismith Hoerskool Atletiekbyeenkoms, where I had won the Victor Ludorum very unexpectedly.
 The spiesgooi.

 The school bus was naturally available for us to get to the metropolis of Senekal.
 That was the usual and expected way, so we naturally declined, Steph organising that we drove ourselves to Senekal in Gerrie Pretorius’ white Ford Corsair.
 Actually we weren’t licenced – to drink OR drive – so one of the guys who worked for his Mom Alet at JN de Witt Hardware drove us.

 Accompanying us was Larry Wingert, Rotary exchange student from Cobleskill New York and keen athletic spectator.
 That day.

-Oh yes, didn’t I tell you: Steph’s gardener had procured a sixpack of Black Label Mansize cans for us from Randolph Stiller’s Central Hotel offsales, Mom & Dad losing the sale at Platberg bottle store because of their unreasonable “No under 18’s” policy.
-Also known as “the law”.
+Oh yes, I forgot to mention: Steph’s gardener had procured a sixpack of Black Label Mansize cans for us from Randolph Stiller’s Central Hotel offsales, Mom & Dad losing the sale at Platberg bottle store because of their unreasonable “No under 18’s” policy.
+Also known as “the law.”

 Now at this juncture, please don’t come with any stimulant or performance-enhancing accusations.
 Let it be noted that we did not partake in our stimulants until AFTER the athletic meeting was over.
 During the competition we were clean, nê?
 And anyway those mansize cans were only conversation stimulants and personality enhancers.

 A long gap followed before my event after lunch.
 It didn’t look too good and I was languishing, but then I didn’t have any expectations.
 My last throw came and the whole thing is etched in my memory.
-I can still today feel the run, the full-strength launch, the perfect flight of the javelin and my landing, spiked foot digging in one inch behind the wavy, hand-drawn white-wash line on the grass and having to push back to not lurch over it and get disqualified.
-I just knew it was perfection and it flew on and on, second stage booster firing halfway, soaring past all the markers of the langgatte from Voortrekker in Bethlehem and pegged perfectly.
+I can still today feel the quickening run, the cross-step, the full-strength launch, the perfect flight of me – and of the javelin – and my landing, right spiked foot digging in one inch behind the wavy, hand-drawn white-wash line on the grass and having to push back to not lurch over it and get disqualified.
+I just knew it was perfection and it flew on and on, second stage booster firing halfway, soaring past all the markers of the langgatte from Voortrekker in Bethlehem and pegging perfectly.
 Another gold medal for the Corsair!
 Spiesgooi.
 This one out of the blue, even though the skies were grey (which significant fact would come into play later that day).

 The music from Chariots of Fire swelled over the once dusty, now damp, dorp, rising to a crescendo.
 Sure, the movie was 1981 and this was 1970, but WE HEARD IT.

-We hastened straight to the white Corsair, parked in the drizzle under the nearby bluegum trees, skipping the official podium pomp.
+We hastened straight to the white Corsair, parked in the drizzle under the nearby bluegum trees, skipping the official podium pomp for Hoender.